takenet/blip-docs/source/includes/en/_introduction.md

 If you need more information about Blip take a look in one of the following links:

 - [Forum to report issues, questions and news](http://forum.blip.ai/)
-<br/>Please use the forum if you need any assistance 😉.
+<br/>Please use the forum if you need any assistance.

 - [Help Center](https://help.blip.ai)
 <br/>Use Blip's Help Center to discover all [Blip's Portal](https://portal.blip.ai) features. <b>Help Center isn't focused on technical programming features.</b>